prLorence/books-api/README.md

 #### Authors and Books
 ![](./docs/img/author-books-er.png)

 This diagram shows how authors and books are related, the connection between them is a one-to-many relationship, i.e. an author can have many books

 ### Endpoints
-- Endpoints
 - Login (All Users)
 - Logout (All Users)
 - Create Book (Admin)
 - Create Author (Admin)
 - Get All Books (Admin & User)
 - Get All Authors (Admin & User)
 - Get Book by Id (Admin & User)
 - Get Author by Id (Admin & User)
 - Delete Author (Admin), Cascade delete
 - Delete Book (Admin), Cascade delete